Master of Arts in Drama Therapy

 -

+In Self-Revelatory performance, a performer crafts an original theatre piece that grapples with a current life challenge or theme, with the aim of gaining deeper understanding, wider perspective, personal healing, or some kind of transformation.
+The performer uses drama therapy methods in the process and within the performance piece.
 A majority of students choose the Self-Revelatory Performance option.
-Our program is engaged in ongoing investigation into how this capstone option is meaningful in relation to the growth and deepening (personally and professionally) of emerging drama therapy clinicians.
-Self-Revelatory Performances in our program tend to be psychologically astute, moving, aesthetic, and inspiring.
-They reflect students' skills in drama therapy; integration of academic and experiential learning in the program; and the personal growth, perspective, self-awareness and multicultural awareness they acquired throughout their training in the program.
+Self-Revelatory Performances in our program tend to be psychologically astute, moving, aesthetic, authentic, and inspiring.
+They reflect students' skills in drama therapy; integration of academic and experiential learning; and the personal growth, perspective, self-awareness and multicultural awareness they acquired throughout their training in the program.

 -